JMRFB/LaslesVPN-tailwindcss/README.md

 this is just a practice for tailwind css

-i write my own code to copy the design
+i wrote my own code to copy the design

 this design is from Udemy Tutorial